rubel75/BerryPI/tutorials/tutorial1/readme.txt

-1.
+      Calculation of Spontaneous Polarization in BaTiO3

 For the calculation of spontaneous polarization of BaTiO3 two reference structures has been chosen.
 One is tetragonal non-centrosymmetric (lambda1) where the atoms has moved from the equilibrium centrosymmetric positions in Z direction and another structure is centrosymmetric structure where the atoms are all positioned in centrosymmetric positions.

-1.1 lambda1(Non-centrosymmetric)
+1 lambda1 (Non-centrosymmetric)
-The atoms are in non-centrosymmetric arrangement due to their movement in Z direction
+The atoms are in a non-centrosymmetric arrangement due to their movement in Z direction

-1.1.1 Change the current directory to ~/tutorial/tutorial2/lambda1
+1.1 Change the current directory to ~/tutorial/tutorial2/lambda1

-1.1.2 Run the following command
+1.2 Perform WIEN2k initialization

-$init_lapw -b -vxc 13 -ecut -6 -numk 230
+$ init_lapw -b -vxc 13 -ecut -6 -numk 230

-This will initialize the calculation where "-vxc 13" stands for PBE-GGA as exchange correlation function."-ecut -6" means the separation  energy of -6 Ry has been chosen to separate core electron from valance electron. -numk 230" means that 230 k points has been chosen in Brillouin zone which generates 6*6*6 size k-mesh in the symmetric Brillouin zone
+Here "-vxc 13" stands for PBE-GGA as exchange correlation function."-ecut -6" means the separation  energy of -6 Ry has been chosen to separate core electron from valance electron. “-numk 230" means that 230 k points has been chosen in Brillouin zone which generates 6*6*6 size k-mesh in the symmetric Brillouin zone

-1.1.3 Run the command

-$run_lapw
+1.3 Execute WIEN2k scf calculation

+$ run_lapw

-This will run a standard self consistency field cycle(SCF) in order to optimize electron density.
+in order to optimize electron density.

-Note: Do not use iterative diagonalization (-it switch) during standard SCF cycle.
+Important: Do not use iterative diagonalization (-it switch) during standard SCF cycle.
 This will give incorrect polarization value.

-1.1.4 Run BerryPI using python with
+1.4 Run BerryPI using python

-$python ~/BerryPI/berrypi –p$(pwd) –k6:6:6
+$ python ~/BerryPI/berrypi –p$(pwd) –k6:6:6

-Here “–p$(pwd)” means that BerryPI program is running for all the file in the current directory.
+Here “–p$(pwd)” means that BerryPI program is running for the case (BaTiO3) preserved in the current directory.
 “–k6:6:6” means the calculation is being done using 6*6*6 k-mesh in the full Brillouin zone (non symmetric) with a total of 216 k points.

-Note: k-mesh in BerryPI should not necessarily be identical to the oen that has been used in the SCF cycle
+Note: k-mesh in BerryPI should not necessarily be identical to that used in the SCF cycle

-1.1.5 Once the calculation is completed the result will be printed like this [ BerryPi ] Total Polarization in C/m^2 [2pi modulo]: [1.4055711762420265e-11, 1.3912588500369445e-11, 0.31140111708550217]
+1.5 Once the calculation is completed the result will be printed like this [ BerryPi ] Total Polarization in C/m^2 [2pi modulo]: [1.4055711762420265e-11, 1.3912588500369445e-11, 0.31140111708550217]
  [ BerryPi ] Total Polarization in C/m^2[-pi to +pi ] :[1.4055711762420265e-11, 1.3912588500369445e-11, 0.31140111708550217]
-Here three total polarization value corresponds to X,Y and Z component of polarization respectively.
+Here three total polarization values corresponds to X,Y and Z components of polarization respectively.

-Note: Here, the total polarization has been reported twice.
-This is to avoid pi wrapping complications.
-But in this particular case both the polarization value is same, so this will not add any complication in choosing the right one.
-This will be discussed later(Section 2.3.1) for the particular case where two polarization values are different and only one of them needs to be considered while using polarization value for calculation.
+Note: The total polarization has been reported twice for different pi wrapping complications.
+But in this particular case both the polarization values are the same which is generally may not be the case.
+Such case will be discussed in tutorial 2.

-1.2 lambda0
+2 lambda0
-The atoms are in centrosymmetric arrangement.
+The atoms are brought in centrosymmetric arrangement in order to compare its polarization with the non-centrosymmetric structure.

-1.2.1 Copy all file from lambda1 to lambda0directory
+2.1 Copy all files from lambda1 to lambda0 directory

-$cp * ../lambda0
+$ cp * ../lambda0

-1.2.2 Change the current directory to lambda0
+2.2 Change the current directory to lambda0

-$cd ../lambda0
+$ cd ../lambda0

-1.2.3 Remove the lambda1.struct file.
+2.3 Remove the lambda1.struct file.

-$rm lambda1.struct
+$ rm lambda1.struct

-1.2.4 Rename all lambda1. files to lambda0. files with
+2.4 Rename all lambda1.* files to lambda0.* files with

-$rename_files lambda1 lambda0
+$ rename_files lambda1 lambda0

-1.2.5 Run

-$x kgen

-with 230 k points with shift of k mesh allowed to restore the original k-mesh taking into account the symmetry.
+2.5 Restore original k-mesh taking into account the symmetry

-Or

-$echo ”230
-1” | x kgen
+$ x kgen
-command can be run to do this in a single step.

-1.2.6 Run

-$x dstart
+with 230 k points shifted

-to calculate new charge density according to the new structure.
+2.6 Initialize the electron density according to new structure.

+$ x dstart

-2.2.7 Run standard scf cycle again with
+2.7 Run standard scf cycle.

-$run_lapw
+$ run_lapw

-2.2.8 Run BerryPI again with
+2.8 Run BerryPI

-$python ~/BerryPI/berrypi –p$(pwd) –k6:6:6
+$ python ~/BerryPI/berrypi –p$(pwd) –k6:6:6

-2.2.9 Once the calculation is completed the result will be printed like this
+2.9 Once the calculation is completed the results will be printed like this

 [ BerryPi ] Total Polarization in C/m^2 [2pi modulo]: :[1.390378584176154e-11, 1.3821906276378503e-11, 1.4486341471349937e-11]
 [ BerryPi ] Total Polarization in C/m^2[-pi to +pi domain] :[1.390378584176154e-11, 1.3821906276378503e-11, 1.4486341471349937e-11]]

-Note: Here too, the total polarization has been reported twice to avoid pi wrapping complications.
-But as both are same here too, this will not add any complication in choosing the right one.

-2.3
+Note: Different pi wrapping doesn’t affect the result in this case
-Calculation of Spontaneous Polarization using the Z components of polarizations obtained in lambda1 and lambda0.

-2.3.1 The spontaneous polarization can be defined the difference in Z component of polarization between the centrosymmetric(P_z(lambda1). and non-centrosymmetric structure(P_z(lambda0).
+Calculation of Spontaneous Polarization using the Z components of polarizations obtained in lambda1 and lambda0.The spontaneous polarization can be defined as the difference in Z component of polarization between the centrosymmetric P_z(lambda1). and non-centrosymmetric structure P_z(lambda0).

-P_s=(P_z(lambda1)- (P_z(lambda0)= ~0.31 C/m2
+P_s= P_z(lambda1)- P_z(lambda0)= 0.3114011170710158 C/m^2

-Here only Z components of polarization is taken because the atoms in non-centrosymmetric structure are displaced only in Z direction relative to the centrosymmetric structure
+Here only Z components of polarization is considered because the atoms in non-centrosymmetric structure are displaced only in Z direction relative to the centrosymmetric structure